maxpert/phanpy/README.md

 Phanpy is dead simple JSON streaming HTTP interface over Postgres to execute your queries.

+> Disclaimer: This is an experimental software.
+Use in production at your own risk.

 ## Motivation

 Unlike [PostgREST](https://postgrest.org/en/v8.0/index.html) Phanpy only embraces the philosophy of